Chicago State University: 21st century

 Elnora Daniel became president in 1998, and she worked to increase federal and state funding and to create new programs.
 An Honors College was established in 2003 and a College of Pharmacy in 2007.
 Daniel also oversaw the first doctoral program at CSU in Educational Leadership.
 The program produced its first graduates in 2009.
 Special funds were procured to finance a textbook buying program for African schools and two new buildings: the University Library and the Emil and Patricia Jones Convocation Center.

 On January 30, 2008, Daniel resigned effective June 30, under allegations of unjustified spending.
 A state audit found that Daniel spent $15,000 that was expensed as a "leadership conference" on a family cruise instead.
 When the board of trustees began a search for her replacement, all but two of the faculty members who served on the search committee resigned in protest feeling their concerns were not addressed.
 Part of their concerns included the graduation rate (only 16.2 percent in 2007) and inadequate infrastructure.
 On April 29, 2009, the board of trustees appointed retiring City Colleges of Chicago chancellor Wayne Watson as Chicago State's new president.
 The decision was protested by several students and faculty, who openly booed the announcement, claiming that Watson's appointment was motivated by political considerations rather than the good of the students and faculty.
 These issues prompted the Higher Learning Commission, the school's accrediting agency, to express "grave" concerns regarding Chicago State's future and indicate that its accreditation might be in jeopardy.
 However, under Watson's leadership, the school retained and extended its accreditation after the commission's review.

 In January 2014, the Chicago Tribune reported that the school's interim provost, Angela Henderson, was under investigation by the University of Illinois at Chicago (UIC) for possible plagiarism of her dissertation.
 Eventually, UIC cleared Henderson of plagiarism, and Henderson reached a $700,000 settlement with UIC in 2019.

 During Watson's tenure, Chicago State University was named as a defendant in several high-profile lawsuits in which whistleblower employees have alleged that they were subjected to retaliatory firings for exposing ethical misconduct on the part of the Watson administration.
 In one case, a jury awarded a substantial verdict, which totaled over $3 million.
 A similar 2014 suit charged that Watson improperly hired and promoted administrators and engaged in an inappropriate romantic relationship with an employee.
+In 2017, Chicago State reached a settlement in that lawsuit, paying nearly $1.3 million to the whistleblower.